-Many of the clients or residents you work with will have been diagnosed with some form of dementia.
+Many of the people you support will have been diagnosed with some form of dementia or other cognitive impairment.

 Dementia is a term used to describe a variety of brain disorders that include symptoms such as loss of memory, confusion and problems with speech and understanding, and changes in mood and behaviour.